Ask Your Parents - "What's your estate plan?"

 4. What items are most meaningful to you?

 Find out what physical items your parents want you to keep after they are gone.
 Ideally, they would go through their possessions and have everything organized ahead of time, but that is rarely the case.
-Make a list - document all important items, the approximate value, who they want to receive it, and perhaps a story about the origin of the item.
+Make a list of all important items, the approximate value, who they want to receive it, and perhaps a story about the origin of the item.

 5. What about digital assets?